I7Z3R0/Fortigate/README.md

 I have done the proof of concept, Make sure you have included the ip address properly on a file without any line break

-Once you run the script it will create two files in /tmp/fortigate directory called object_script.txt and groups.txt
+(Address creation)Once you run the script it will create two files in /tmp/fortigate directory called object_script.txt and groups.txt
+(Routes Creation)Once you run the script it will create a file called routes_script.txt

 Take that and copy paste on to the fortigate firewall from Gui cli, NOT FROM SSH.